Skip to main content

 221.627 Issues in the Reduction of Maternal and Neonatal Mortality in Low Income Countries

-5. Evaluate research approaches to understanding women’s or reproductive health concerns and the implications of the research.
+5. Evaluate study designs and methods to understanding women’s or reproductive health concerns and the implications of the research.
 380.664 Reproductive and Perinatal Epidemiology OR

 380.662 Critiquing the Research Literature in Maternal, Neonatal and Reproductive Health OR